 This statement always makes me giggle, and if you want to know who said that, check California Country Gal’s website.

-Well, when I said I made my own recipes, that’s saying too much, because in fact I follow her recipes, but let’s say I give the dough different shapes.
+Well, when I said I made my own recipes, that’s saying too much.
+In fact, I follow her recipes, but let’s say I give the dough different shapes.
 That’s how I discovered I can make bagels.
-Ok, purists will say these are not really bagels, and it’s true, they are not, but all bread after grains is not really the bread we used to know.
-Being able to make bagel-looking grain free bread in a super easy way and use it for familiar meals like a cream cheese and salmon bagel, it’s all worth it.
-In the end we start eating with the eyes, and familiar looking food will always taste good.
+Ok, purists will say these are not really bagels, and it’s true, they are not.
+But all bread after grains is not really the bread we used to know.
+Being able to make bagel-looking grain-free bread in a super-easy way and use it for familiar meals like a cream cheese and salmon bagel, it’s all worth it.
+In the end, we start eating with the eyes, and familiar-looking food will always taste good.

-Besides the bagels, I made the loafs, the burger buns, the cinnamon rolls and flatbread.
-In case you are wondering, you won’t find the flatbread among her recipes, but it was just me making the mix as per the instructions on the bread pack, shape it as a flat bread, add some olive oil and herbs on top, and bake it at 400F until golden brown (about 15 minutes).
+Besides the lectin-free bagels, I made the loafs, the burger buns, the cinnamon rolls and flatbread.
+In case you are wondering, you won’t find the flatbread among her recipes.
+It was just me making the mix as per the instructions on the bread pack, shape it as a flatbread, add some olive oil and herbs on top, and bake it at 400F until golden brown (about 15 minutes).

 PS my friends, this post is not sponsored, I’m just trying to be helpful in case you are missing bread :D.